PavanRangani/docs/docs/prd/communication/meeting.md

 Related entity will show all types of legal entity.

+Related Entities are sorted on entity type in order of - Joint, Individual, Partnership, Trusts, Foundation, Estate.
+Under each entity type, entity is alphabetically sorted.

 One meeting can have more than one related entity.

 Each related entity can have more than one tags